 How Does it Work and How Do I Get in on the $$$?

-- Recipients of the Excelsior Scholarship are required to live in New York after they graduate for the same number of years they received the scholarship.
+Students will be required to fill out an application that will be developed and managed by the Higher Education Services Corporation (HESC).
+The application is available here.
+Students will also have to complete the Free Application for Federal Student Aid (FAFSA) form to see whether they qualify for other forms of financial aid.
+The Excelsior Scholarship will supplement already existing financial aid programs such as the NYS Tuition Assistance Program (TAP) and the Pell Grant.
+Recipients of the Excelsior Scholarship are required to live in New York after they graduate for the same number of years they received the scholarship.
 So, if a student received the scholarship for 4 years they are expected to live in New York for 4 years after that or else the scholarship is converted into a loan that must be paid back.

 Where Can I Learn More?